QI-CSHL/QuantLabs2025/_sources/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 mind that this diameter must be reported in pixels.

-You can now segment this image by selecting one of the pre-trained models from within the `model zoo` box.
+You can now segment this image by selecting one of the pre-trained models from within the `dataset-specific models` box.
 Try segmenting this image using the `cyto` model.
 How good are the results?

 ```{tip}